 After hours care is provided by your physician who may have a variety of ways of addressing your needs.
 Call your physician for instructions on how to receive medical care after their normal business hours, on weekends and holidays.
 This includes information about how to receive non-emergency care and non-urgent care within the service area for a condition that is not life threatening, but that requires prompt medical attention.
-If you have an emergency, call 911 or go to the nearest emergency room.
+If you have an emergency or behavioral health crisis, call the 911 emergency response system or the 988 suicide and crisis lifeline or go to the nearest emergency room.